btn0s/indiefindr/docs/051225-initial/BACKEND_MVP.md

 # Backend Design (MVP) - IndieFindr

-> **Goal:** Define the core backend components for v0 (MVP) to deliver a **minimal lovable product**.
-This includes: Steam data ingestion, **generation of semantic game embeddings**, user authentication, personal game libraries, and a dynamic granular feed featuring **semantically relevant new game recommendations** and key content updates (trailers/tweets).
-This version prioritizes AI-driven discovery from day one, deferring natural language search and other advanced AI features.
+> **Goal:** Define the core backend components for v0 (MVP) to deliver a **minimal lovable product** focused on **AI-driven semantic game discovery**.
+This includes: Steam data ingestion, generation of semantic game embeddings, user authentication, basic personal game libraries (save/view), and a simple feed featuring **semantically relevant new game recommendations**.
+All other features (granular content updates, multi-platform support, advanced AI, groups, etc.) are deferred to post-v0.

 ---